cracked-crystalball-99/bears-bulls-my-5-tools/README.md

 # 0. bears-bulls-my-5-tools

-I have created a web app tool for simplifying traditional technial analysis.
+I have created a web app tool for simplifying typical technical analysis.
+Typically, traders technical trading choices by relying on visual charts and lines.

-The web app simplifies or reduces each tool to a pair of percentages.
+In comparsion, the web app simplifies or reduces each tool to a pair of percentages.
+No lines or charts required.

 After processing your closing price data for cryptos or stocks, the web app presents percentages in the last table: Votes Innovative Percentages (VIP %).